richtastic/ff/src/3DR/wiki/app.md

 iterateSurfaceProcess

+- how does a null - vertex affect the surrounding tris?
+	- should other vertexes be assigned to first tri view?

 - each triangle is initialized with a view that has support from all vertexes [view intersect]
 - OTHERWISE it has no view intersect and is dropped as an impossible view